masseydigital/az203-exam-prep/Developing Azure Platform as a Service/README.md

 ## Create Azure App Service Mobile Apps

+Mobile backend services need to be able to support data storage, user authentication, data synchronization, and the ability to send notifications to a variety of mobile device types.

 ### Add Push Notifications for Mobile Apps

 ### Enable Offline Sync for Mobile App